 Rub the lamb with the olive oil, salt and pepper.

 Use a thin, sharp knife to make 12 incisions in the lamb, deep as you can but without piercing through the bottom of the lamb.
-(See photo below)
+(See photo in post and video

-Place the onions, carrot, remaining garlic cloves and rosemary in the base of a roasting pan.
-Place the lamb on top of this bed of vegetables.
+Place the onion, halved garlic bulb and rosemary in the base of a roasting pan.
+Place the lamb on top.
+Pour water around.

 Cover with lid or tightly with a double layer of foil.
 Place in the oven, and TURN DOWN to 160C/320F (fan forced / convection) or 180C/350F (standard).

 Roast, covered, for 3 hours.
-Then remove the lid, add 1/2 cup of water into the roasting pan, turn up the oven to 220C/425F and roast for a further 20 to 30 minutes, until the skin is browned and crisp.
+Remove foil, turn up the oven to 220C/425F and roast for a further 20 to 30 minutes, until the skin is browned and crisp.
 By now, you should be able to part the meat with two forks.

-Remove lamb and carrots from the roasting pan and transfer to a plate.
+Remove lamb from the roasting pan and transfer to a plate.
 Cover loosely with foil then a couple of tea towels and let it rest for at least 20 minutes, up to a couple of hours (after this, you may want to reheat).
+Serve with gravy.

 Tilt the pan and use a spoon to remove all but around 2 tbsp of fat (try to avoid scooping out any juices).

-Add the chicken stock and stir to combine.
-Use a potato masher to mash garlic more if needed.
 Allow it to simmer for 1 to 2 minutes until it is just before your desired consistency (it will thicken a bit as it cools), then remove from the stove.
-Season to taste with salt and pepper.
+Season to taste with salt and pepper, strain into bowl being sure to squeeze all juices out of garlic etc, then transfer into gravy jug.

 1. This method of slow roasting is not suitable for lamb leg.
 It must be made using lamb shoulder which is a tougher and fattier cut of meat.